PEI-MotionSuit/microsite/my-website/docs/SystemInformation/functional_requirements.md

 - The system should implement a rewards and achievements system.
 - The system should provide weekly progress reports.

-### Calibration and Maintenance
-- The system must monitor battery status.

 ### Data Management and Data Export
 - The system should allow data export in PDF, CSV, and JSON formats.
 - The system should generate comparison reports between users or periods.